System Design Space

 Key technical ideas

-Type definitions make module and API contracts explicit, reducing integration defects across teams.
+Type definitions make module and API contracts visible to the editor, compiler, code review, and integration tests.

 Key milestones